dinhtri21/dinhtri21/README.md

 ###

 - I'm based in VietNam.
-- Ability to learn and apply new technology quickly</p>
+- My goal is to become a full stack developer.

 ###